-Your child's progress will be continually monitored by his / her class teacher and this will be reviewed formally at Pupil Progress Meetings.
-As part of this process you will be given a copy of their provision plan and a review of the impact it has made.
+Your child's progress will be continually monitored by his / her class teacher and this will be reviewed formally at a termly SEND review meeting.
+As part of this process you will be able to access your child's online provision plan and add your views/ comments to the review process.
+Every parent has an online code to access this.